barnalab/icm2p/README.md

 ggrepel
 ```

+* Python packages rdatkit and reeffit should be installed and properly set up so that they can be called in the working environment. (see https://github.com/ribokit/RDATKit and https://github.com/ribokit/REEFFIT)

+* Same goes for ViennaRNA package.
+Its standalone programs should be set up to be called from the environment.

 ### Usage

 * The set of scripts here are used to do the following:
 1. Pre-process and align the sequencing reads (p0.sh)
 2. Make correlated mutation counts matrix (m2matrix.py)
-3. Data visualization; clustering; constraints (icm2.R)
+3. Data visualization; clustering; output constraints (icm2.R)
 4. Ensemble model fits (reeffit\_bootstrap\_run.sh)

+* wrapper.sh and reeffit\_bootstrap\_run.sh contain slurm job execution commands

+* bonus\_combined.dot is the set of 500 suboptimals sampled by RNAsubopt used as input to REEFFIT exactly for the paper.

-The parameters within each script were used to produce the analysis presented in the paper.
+* The parameters within each script were used to produce the analysis presented in the paper.
 The index are available under index/reference\*.
 The raw sequencing data can be downloaded from GEO under accession code GSE155656.

 ## Reference